QiaoLiuHit/QiaoLiuHit.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer of Knowledge-Based Systems, IEEE Transactions on Multimedia, IEEE Transactions on Cybernetics, etc.
+* Reviewer of Knowledge-Based Systems, IEEE Transactions on Multimedia, IEEE Transactions on Cybernetics, IEEE Transactions on Automation Science and Engineering, etc.